The story

 We can use the insight for reaching a valid \(n \leq m\) to recover \(n\) and \(m\) given an inequality.
 What would be the type of a function doing that?
 We could try the following.

-This doesn’t work because \(n\) and \(m\) have kind Nat
+recoverAttempt = undefinedThis doesn’t work because \(n\) and \(m\) have kind Nat but the

-type constructor has the kind signature Type -> Type -> Type
+(,) type constructor has the kind signature Type -> Type -> Type.
+So is it just the case that (,) is not the right

-at runtime, this implies there should be some terms t :: n
+n and m at runtime, this implies there should be some

-.
-We know this won’t work because n
+terms t :: n and r :: m.
+We know this won’t work because

 In a dependently-typed language this wouldn’t be an issue because there is no distinction between terms and types, so every entity, let it be term or type, can survive compilation.